-Genevieve came to Vermont from her home state of Minnesota in the early 90's.
+Genevieve came to Vermont from her home state, Minnesota, in the early 90's.
 She co-founded Green River Guild in Hyde Park, Vermont, where she specialized in work with children and adolescents as a psychotherapist for 15 years.
-After eating Rick's honey and hearing about the beekeeper down the road, she met Rick in 2005 and joined up with him in 2008, bringing her love of gardening, plants and hearthkeeping with her.
-She counts herself a grateful hermit, growing organic herbs, fruits and vegetables, making medicinal body and soul-loving products, grafting queen bees and supporting healthy hives.
+She joined up with Rick in 2008, bringing her love of gardening and hearth keeping.
+She now counts herself a grateful hermit, growing organic herbs, fruits and vegetables, making natural and medicinal body and soul-loving products, grafting queen bees and supporting healthy hives.

 Nowadays we tend 150 hives and a large garden and we wild-craft from the woods.
 We utilize the European Union's Organic Beekeeping Protocol in our hives, which means we DO treat for varroa mite, using plant based acids, formic or oxalic, and essential oils, along with selective breeding through our queen-rearing practice .
 Any ingredients we need to source for our non-honey products, things like carrier oils for instance, are ethically-sourced with priorities for being organic, fair trade and sustainable.